bahanonu/ciatah/README.md

 - __file\_exchange__ - Contains any outside code from MATLAB's File Exchange that are dependencies in repository functions.
 - __hdf5__ - Functions concerned with HDF5 input/output.
 - __image__ - Functions concerned with processing images (or [x y] matrices).
+- __inscopix__ - Functions concerned with Inscopix-specific data processing (e.g. using the ISX MATLAB API).
 - __io__ - Contains functions concerned with file or function input-output.
 - __neighbor__ - Detection and display of neighboring cell information.
 - __movie_processing__ - Functions concerned with preprocessing calcium imaging videos, e.g. spatial filtering, downsampling, etc.